Blog Post

 While Cloudflare had a valid ROA for 1.1.1.0/24, the hijacked route originated by AS4755 was clearly marked as RPKI Invalid.

-The chart here shows an example of a bunch of such invalid announcements, captured by Catchpoint’s platform—in this case, thanks to RouteViews collectors—from peers in the United States.
-Despite being invalid according to the ROAs, the announcements were still accepted and propagated by major networks, including AS6453.
+The chart shows a batch of these invalid announcements, captured by Catchpoint's platform (through RouteViews collectors) from peers in the United States.
+Despite being invalid according to the ROAs, the announcements were accepted and propagated by networks including AS6453.

-During this period, many agents withdrew the valid route via Cloudflare’s ASN (AS13335).
-Some of those nodes lost reachability entirely, while others adopted the hijacked route pointing toward AS4755.
-Several ISPs like Lumen and AT&T had no routes at all for 1.1.1.0/24—suggesting they honored RPKI filtering and dropped the invalid announcements from Tata.
-However, it remains unclear why there were no other paths for 1.1.1.0/24.
-Under normal circumstances, we would expect to see Cloudflare’s own announcements reach these networks.
+During this period, many nodes withdrew the valid route via Cloudflare's ASN (AS13335).
+Some lost reachability entirely, while others adopted the hijacked route pointing toward AS4755.
+Several ISPs like Lumen and AT&T had no routes at all for 1.1.1.0/24, suggesting they honored RPKI filtering and dropped the invalid announcements from Tata.
+However, it's unclear why there were no other paths for 1.1.1.0/24 during that window.
+Under normal circumstances, Cloudflare's own announcements would reach these networks.

-Interestingly, RPKI was not able to save the day in this scenario.
-Cloudflare indeed was careful enough to create a proper ROA to state that the prefix hosting their DNS service can be originated only by Cloudflare AS number (AS13335), as can be seen here.
-Tata itself is known to apply filtering based on RPKI, as Cloudflare itself states on the Is BGP safe yet? website.
-However, it looks like Tata did not apply the RPKI filtering checks on routes originated by AS numbers of their own group, and the hijack/misconfiguration slipped out in the wild.
-Or as Murphy would say: “If anything simply cannot go wrong, it will anyway”.
+Cloudflare was careful enough to create a proper ROA stating that the prefix hosting their DNS service can be originated only by Cloudflare's AS number (AS13335), as can be seen here.
+Tata itself is known to apply filtering based on RPKI, as Cloudflare states on the Is BGP safe yet? website.
+An open question remains: why did Tata's RPKI filtering not catch this announcement?
+One possibility is that filtering was not applied to routes originated by AS numbers within their own group, but Cloudflare's post-mortem notes only that they are "following up with Tata Communications."

 The effect for end users was immediate and confusing:

-• Websites didn’t load: Even though most websites and services were fully operational, users couldn’t reach them.
-Without DNS resolution, domain names couldn’t be translated into IP addresses, so browsers returned errors or spun endlessly.
+• Websites didn't load.
+Most websites and services were fully operational, but users couldn't reach them.
+Without DNS resolution, domain names couldn't be translated into IP addresses, so browsers returned errors or spun endlessly.

-• Local troubleshooting led nowhere: Many users assumed the problem was on their end.
-They rebooted routers, toggled Wi-Fi, or even contacted their ISP—wasting time while the root cause remained external and invisible to them.
+• Local troubleshooting led nowhere.
+Many users assumed the problem was on their end.
+They rebooted routers, toggled Wi-Fi, or contacted their ISP, wasting time while the root cause remained external and invisible to them.

 Mission-critical services depend on external systems like DNS, BGP, and transit networks.
-DNS especially is a single point of failure—if it breaks, nothing works, regardless of how healthy your backend is.
-So, if it feels like “everything on the Internet is down,” there's a good chance it’s DNS.
-Public resolvers like 1.1.1.1 are foundational to connectivity—and when they become unreachable, even healthy services appear broken.
-A good monitoring strategy includes monitoring the entire Internet Stack, including protocols BGP and DNS.
+DNS is a single point of failure: if it breaks, nothing works, regardless of how healthy your backend is.
+Public resolvers like 1.1.1.1 are foundational to connectivity, and when they become unreachable, even healthy services appear broken.
+A thorough monitoring strategy covers the entire Internet Stack, including protocols like BGP and DNS.
+This is where LM Internet Performance Monitoring becomes essential, giving teams visibility into the layers of the Internet that sit outside their direct control but directly affect end-user experience.

 A visual representation of the Internet Stack

-The route hijack that broke access to Cloudflare’s 1.1.1.1 was invalid.
+The hijacked route for 1.1.1.0/24 was marked RPKI Invalid.
 It should have been rejected.
-Networks that properly implemented filters based on RPKI-based origin validation did just that—and their users remained unaffected.
-No matter if there’s no other way to get to the destination—if the destination is clearly hijacked, you should never take that road.
-Filtering invalid routes is no longer optional; it's table stakes for a resilient Internet
+Networks that properly implemented RPKI-based origin validation did reject it, and their users remained unaffected.
+Filtering invalid routes is no longer optional for a resilient Internet.

-By the time these platforms light up, the damage is already done.
+By the time Reddit and DownDetector light up, the damage is done.
 Social chatter is reactive, fragmented, and often misleading.
-Use data-driven monitoring tools to spot outages before your users do—not after they’ve started complaining.
+Data-driven monitoring tools help you spot outages before your users do, not after they've started complaining.

-And if you're an end user?
-Always specify a backup DNS resolver from a different provider.
+If you're an end user, specify a backup DNS resolver from a different provider.
 For example, if your primary is Cloudflare (1.1.1.1), set Google (8.8.8.8) as your secondary.
-It’s a simple step that can keep you online even when one DNS service hits trouble.
+It's a simple step that can keep you online when one DNS service hits trouble.

 Conclusion

-This incident is a reminder that resilience isn’t just about uptime—it’s about visibility, validation, and vigilance across the entire Internet Stack.
-Whether you operate a global network or rely on one, protecting users from outages like this means doing the hard work: enforcing RPKI, monitoring beyond your perimeter, and responding to failures with precision—not guesswork.
-There’s still more to understand about how this incident unfolded.
-We look forward to a detailed RCA from Cloudflare to help the broader community learn from it
+This incident reinforces that resilience requires more than uptime.
+It demands visibility, validation, and vigilance across the full Internet Stack.
+Whether you operate a global network or rely on one, protecting users from outages like this means monitoring beyond your perimeter, enforcing RPKI, and responding to failures with precision instead of guesswork.

-At 17:50 EDT on July 14, Catchpoint’s Internet Sonar detected a sharp and sudden spike in DNS query failures targeting Cloudflare’s public resolver, 1.1.1.1.
+At 21:50 UTC on July 14, Catchpoint detected a sharp and sudden spike in DNS query failures targeting Cloudflare's public resolver, 1.1.1.1, through Internet Sonar.

 Internet Sonar dashboard visualizing DNS failures in real time